pascalgutjahr/prompt_muons_wiki/source/docs/Analysis_unfolding.rst

 The systematic uncertainties are estimated by varying the systematic parameters in the simulation chain.
 The systematic parameters are fitted to the data as additional nuisance parameters.
 The detector response matrix then depends on these additional parameters.
 For each systematic, new simulation sets are used.
 These simulation sets are created with the systematic parameters varying within their defined range.
 This enables to construct weighting functions that present the relative change of the bin content compared to the baseline simulation.
 To consider all parameters in a single bin, the functions are multiplied.
 The response matrix is then calculated as the product of the weighting functions and the baseline response matrix.
 The likelihood now also depends on the nuisance parameters, which makes it possible to fit these parameters in the unfolding.

-For the simulation, the snowstorm parameters for the ice model "spice_ftp-v3m" are used as defined in :numref:`systematics_table` taken from `here <https://wiki.icecube.wisc.edu/index.php/SnowStorm_MC>`_ (from April 2024).
+For the simulation, the snowstorm parameters for the ice model "spice_ftp-v3m" are used as defined in :numref:`systematics_table` taken from `wiki <https://wiki.icecube.wisc.edu/index.php/SnowStorm_MC>`_ (from April 2024).

 .. _systematics_table:
 .. list-table:: Systematics Table